sdumetz/aptly-web-ui/README.md

 # aptly-web-ui
+Simple web UI for aptly with no backend that connect directly to aptly.

+It provides access to the following functions :
+- Upload new packages and add to repos
+- Migrate packages from one repo to another
+- Show packages list
+- Show a package's available versions, description, etc...
+- Remove a package or copy to another repository.

-Simple web UI for aptly.
-Currently only support local repos query and content deletion, but it's under active development and any requests are welcomed.
+It's under active development and any requests are welcomed.

 ## Usage